Energy efficiency advice

 We can also provide advice on suitable renewable energy technologies for your home.

-In 2010 the UK government introduced a system of Feed-in Tariffs to encourage people to install technologies to generate renewable electricity.
+Feed-in Tariffs are a UK government scheme that encourages people to install technologies to generate renewable electricity.
 By March 2015, 641 Bracknell Forest households had installed solar photovoltaic (PV) panels on their roofs.

-The Domestic Renewable Heat Incentive was introduced in April 2014 to encourage domestic customers to install renewable heat technologies.
+The Domestic Renewable Heat Incentive encourages domestic customers to install renewable heat technologies..